 Information offered to the organisation by people seeking to report suspicions or knowledge of wrongdoing.

-Referred to as ‘tips’ in the report, this source of intelligence is three times more effective than even the second most effective source – internal audit.
+Referred to as ‘tips’ in the report, whistleblowing as a source of intelligence is nearly three times more effective than even the second most effective source – internal audit.
 To be specific, tips were found to be the source of initial detection in 43% of fraud cases, compared to:

 Wait a minute!
 Surely not?
 When you contemplate the extent of resources the average medium to large size business is devoting to activities such as internal audit, management review, account reconciliation and the like, it is hard to believe their comparative lower effectiveness in fraud detection.

-It may be easier to understand when one considers that insiders are at an advantage when it comes to deceiving their employer:
+It may be easier to understand when one considers that insiders are at an advantage to outsiders when it comes to deceiving their employer:

 Little wonder then that unmasking these masters of deception can depend upon the receipt of intelligence from others who suspect or observe the fraudster’s wrongdoing.